forrestjs/forrestjs/gitbook/howto/hooks.md

 > sum two integers

-you quikly find out that the only relevant piece of code would be:
+you quickly find out that the only relevant piece of code would be:

 ```js
 const sum = Number(p1) + Number(p2)